suyu-emu/suyu-v0.0.4/docs/Deps.md

 * [VulkanMemoryAllocator](https://github.com/GPUOpen-LibrariesAndSDKs/VulkanMemoryAllocator)
 * [sirit](https://github.com/eden-emulator/sirit)
 * [httplib](https://github.com/yhirose/cpp-httplib) - if `ENABLE_QT_UPDATE_CHECKER` or `ENABLE_WEB_SERVICE` are on
+  - This package is known to be broken on the AUR.
 * [cpp-jwt](https://github.com/arun11299/cpp-jwt) 1.4+ - if `ENABLE_WEB_SERVICE` is on
 * [unordered-dense](https://github.com/martinus/unordered_dense)
 * [mcl](https://github.com/azahar-emu/mcl) - subject to removal